-Black history coverage is included below, but also has its own page, here black history.
+- Black history coverage is listed below and its own page black history

 - May 30, 2018 — Historic home may be razed, Columbia Missourian.
 Summary: A house at 1506 Hinkson Ave. in the Benton-Stephens neighborhood burned on May 10.
 The house may now be razed.
 The house is owned by Emmett McNulty.
 The house was built around 1925.
 Here‘s what it looked like before the fire, according to this page on Realtor.com.

 - May 28, 2018 — Columbia Cemetery comes alive for Memorial Day, KOMU.com.
 Summary: Re-enactors at Columbia’s oldest cemetery portrayed historical figures buried there including James L. Stephens, Victor Barth, Richard Henry Jesse, Mary Paxton Keeley, John Lange Sr., Robert Beverly Price and Brig.
 Gen. Oden Guitar.
 The event was sponsored by the Friends of the Historic Columbia Cemetery.